Budapest district guide for property buyers and renters.

-Most people think the Castle itself is the whole area, although a part of the Gellért hill, the Tabán and the part of Víziváros and Krisztinaváros also belong to the 1st district.
+Most people think the Castle itself is the whole area, although a part of the Gellért hill, the Tabán, and the part of Víziváros and Krisztinaváros also belong to the 1st district.
 Almost 17 thousand apartments are located here with about 35 thousand inhabitants who enjoy not only the historical atmosphere but also the benefits of the many green areas of the district.
-Not all property in the area can be bought by a foreign buyer and some is leasehold.
+Not all properties in the area can be bought by a foreign buyer and some are leasehold.

 Areas : Rózsadomb, Vérhalom, Törökvész, Pasarét.

 District 2 is also located in Buda and has two distinct parts.
 The more densely populated flat area close to the river and the greener more hilly outer area.
 This leafy suburb of Budapest used to be the location of numerous vineyards but after most of them were wiped out in the latter part of the 1800s.
 This gave way to the building of many residential properties.
 The area is quiet and popular with families.

 Budapest’s district 2a is famous for the Petneházy Riding School and golf course which are located here.
 The area is mostly suburban and has huge expanses of green spaces, bigger family houses, and gardens.
 The area became a part of Budapest in 1873.
 Although this is officially a part of the city and has great transport links to the center of Pest, about 30 minutes by tram, it has a very calm small-town feel.

 Budapest’s District 5, also known as Belváros, is one of the smallest in size but probably the most important in the city.